magento/merchdocs/src/tax/vertex-setup-products.md

 1. Under _Imposition Type_, choose the option that applies to the item.

-   For this example, “General Sales and Use Tax” is the only available option.
+   For this example, "General Sales and Use Tax" is the only available option.

 1. Under _Qualifying Condition_, select each condition that applies to the item.